Tudat/tudat/_sources/tutorials/tudatFeatures/accelerationSetup/aeroCoeff.rst.txt

     invertOrders[ 2 ] = 0;
     invertOrders[ 3 ] = 0;

 A moment reference point is then defined.
-Afterwards, the independent variable points are defined.
+Afterwards, the independent variable points are defined, which are used to calculate the coefficients in the simulation during specific flight conditions.
 These points can be defined by the user, but there is also an option to get default values:

 .. code-block:: cpp